edysfy/Group_website/process/sysImp.md

 **How to submit?**
 The Post Service is injected into the Userpost component.
 When the user presses the submit button.
 There is a series of steps until the submission is complete.
-1. We decided that the user cannot post will in search mode.
+1. We decided that the user cannot post when in search mode.
 So the Userpost component listens to the User-Search service, by subscribing to 'getIsInSearchState' method, to see if search mode is activated.
 If in search mode then the UI will display an alert to the user saying it is unable make a post.

   <p align="center">
   <img src="supporting_images/unablesearchmode.png" width="550px">